Mindfulness of Current Thoughts

 • Relax your face and body while imagining accepting your thoughts as only thoughts— sensations of the brain.

-• Rehearse in your mind what you would do if you did not view your thoughts as facts.
+• Rehearse what you would do if you did not view your thoughts as facts.

 • Practice loving your thoughts as they go through your mind.

-Here’s a mindful meditation to follow along with, too, if that’s your thing [2].
+Here’s a mindful meditation to follow, too, if that’s your thing [2].

-If you notice that you’re struggling to get the hang of this, then practising half-smiling could help.
+If you notice you’re struggling to get the hang of this, practising half-smiling could help.

 The sister exercise to this one is mindfulness of current emotions.